IgnitionBoulder/2015week1/deliverables/README.md

 SCM is a broader term that encompasses all the processes needed to build, package, and deploy software -- this includes VCS.

 What is a VCS?
-Version Control Systems is software that provides versioning functionality
+Version Control Systems is software that provides versioning functionality.

 Why is Git useful for a developer?
-Git allows a single developer to make ***
+Git allows a single developer to make edits while tracking their changes.

 Why is Git useful for a team of developers?
 Git allows for collaboration without confusion of using multiple files.